Last Updated

 Ongoing Support And Maintenance

 Epic costs can range from low millions to hundreds of millions of dollars for large hospitals and multi-facility health systems.
-The price depends on the implementation scope, organizational size, and rollout complexity.
+The price depends on the implementation scope, organizational size, integration needs, and rollout complexity.

 Typical Cost Ranges